 6 pistons to each division and 6 general pistons.
 Multiple banks of 96 channels with memory-card access.

 Birmingham Snow Hill.
 St Chad’s is 5 minutes away via the platform-level St Chad’s and St Paul’s exit, which emerges in Livery Street.
 After exiting, turn right then immediately right again under the bridge, then over the crossing.
 St Chad’s is now in front of you.

 St Chad’s This recent exit brings you out with St Chad’s in front of you, negotiate the pedestrian crossings and you’re there.

-Cathedral car park with limited parking, accessed from Shadwell Street, currently one-way.
+Cathedral car park with limited parking, accessed from Shadwell Street.

 Disabled parking bay in front of the Cathedral (3 hours maximum).

 A large car park is also available at Snow Hill station.

 It should also be noted that the Cathedral is now within the Birmingham Clean Air Zone and charges may apply.
 More here…